 I think there is nothing worse than a 404 error.
-For example, when you're looking for some content on the internet, you find an interesting site (or worse – a product) and bah: “error 404 page not found”.
-You must know that feeling.
-Frustrating, isn't it?
+For example, when you're looking for some content on the internet, and you find an interesting site (or worse – a product), bah: "error 404 page not found".
+You surely know that feeling.
+Frustrating.
 And yet so common.
-The topic of 404 errors and how to handle them is popular in technical SEO.
-However, I believe that this topic is so important that it’s worth devoting a few words to it on our blog.
+The topic of 404 errors and how to handle them is prevalent in technical SEO.
+However, I believe this topic is so vital that it's worth devoting a few words to it on our blog.

-So, in summary, error code 404 happens when the client (e.g. a web browser) is able to communicate with the server, but the server cannot find the requested file, or it's configured to not fulfill the request and not display why.
+So, in summary, error code 404 happens when the client (e.g., a web browser) can communicate with the server, but the server cannot find the requested file, or it's configured not to fulfill the request and not display why.

 Common causes of 404 errors